has9800/has9800/README.md

 <br />

 Currently, I'm working as a remote business intelligence analyst for a major healthcare company in the United Arab Emirates.
-I analyze marketing data and turn it into actionable insights, and provide analysis on key business data.
+I analyze marketing data and turn it into actionable insights & provide analysis on key business data.
 Finally, I create dashboards and on marketing and business strategy with the marketing deparment.

 <hr />